 Question Response Section What will be the financial position of the Company following completion of the Acquisition and the Offer?
 Following the change in the nature of its activities and completion of the Transaction, the Company will be focused on developing the Takmur business rather than focusing on the Company's current oil and gas exploration and production operations.
 Therefore, the Company's past operations and financial historical performance may not be significantly relevant to future activities.
 Key financial information of the Company is summarised in Section 6 of this Prospectus.
 The financial information, and the Investigating Accountant's Report detailed in Section 7 of this Prospectus is based on various best estimate assumptions.
 These assumptions should be read in conjunction with the risk factors set out in Section 5 of this Prospectus.
-A selected summary of the Company's pro-forma consolidated statement of financial position (post-Acquisition) is set out below: Completion of Public Offer (AU\$14,000,000) Cash (US\$) 7,145,861 Net Assets (US\$) 7,691,774 As detailed in Section 6, the Company's historical pro-forma consolidated statement of financial position includes a number of adjustments as if they occurred on 30 June 2019, including but not limited to closure of the capital raising and costs of the Offers, and Section 6 How has the Company been performing?
-The historical financial information and 30 June 2018 is set out in Se The reviewed pro-forma stateme 2019 is set out in Section 6 of the Financial information for Mandir Section 6 and Schedule 1.
+A selected summary of the Company's pro-forma consolidated statement of financial position (post-Acquisition) is set out below: Completion of Public Offer (AU\$14,000,000) Cash (US\$) 7,145,861 Net Assets (US\$) 7,691,774 As detailed in Section 6, the Company's historical pro-forma consolidated statement of financial position includes a number of adjustments as if they occurred on 30 June 2019, including but not limited to closure of the capital raising and costs of the Offers, and adjustments for the Acquisition.
+How has the Company been performing?
+The historical financial information of the Company as at 30 June 2016, 30 June 2017 and 30 June 2018 is set out in Section 6 of the Prospectus.
+The reviewed pro-forma statement of financial position for the Company as at 30 June 2019 is set out in Section 6 of the Prospectus.
+Financial information for Mandiri, PT AUM and Takmur is set out at Schedule 1.
 How does the Company expect to fund its operations?
-The initial funding for the Compa Transaction will be generated from The Company may need to raise business, and such amounts may may consider other forms of deb Section 2.13 What are the Company's forecast prospects?
-The Directors and Proposed Dire performance of the Company in are outside their control.
-Therefore, the Directors have conforecast financial information in Section 6
+The initial funding for the Company's future activities following completion of the Transaction will be generated from the Public Offer pursuant to this Prospectus.
+The Company may need to raise further capital in the future to continue to develop its business, and such amounts may be raised by further equity raisings, or the Company may consider other forms of debt or quasi-debt funding if required.
+What are the Company's forecast prospects?
+The Directors and Proposed Directors are of the opinion that the financial performance of the Company in any period will be influenced by various factors that are outside their control.
+Therefore, the Directors have concluded that it is not appropriate to provide any forecast financial information in relation to the Company.